There are a range of further education (FE) skills development programmes on offer.

 Foundation degrees are higher education qualifications mainly delivered in local colleges which combine academic and work related learning.

 Higher Level Apprenticeships

-Higher Level Apprenticeships are available in areas such as Accountancy, Digital Marketing, Applied Industrial Sciences and Engineering.
-Future HLA’s include ICT, Digital Marketing, Computing Infrastructure and Software Engineering, Building Services and Renewable Energies, with many more to come.
+Higher Level Apprenticeships are available in areas such as Accountancy, Digital Marketing, Applied Industrial Sciences, Engineering, Computing Infrastructure, Software Engineering, Building Services, Renewable Energies, Food and Drink Manufacture with many more to come.